- Collection Overview

 - Conditions Governing Access

 The glass plate negatives have been rehoused and retired from use.
 Research will be conducted using the archival contact prints, and reproductions will be made from these new paper prints.
 The paper prints developed circa 1905-1907 will be available for research use, and are housed as a separate series with the contact prints.
+Photographs printed for a 2006 exhibition are also available for research use.

 - Conditions Governing Use

-Single photocopies may be made for research purposes.
-For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
+Single copies may be made for research purposes.
+To cite or publish quotations that fall within Fair Use, as defined under U. S. Copyright Law, no permission is required.
 The Trustees of Princeton University hold copyright to all materials generated by Princeton University employees in the course of their work.
-If copyright is held by Princeton University, researchers will not need to obtain permission, complete any forms, or receive a letter to move forward with non-commercial use of materials from the Mudd Library.
-For materials where the copyright is not held by the University, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
-If you have a question about who owns the copyright for an item, you may request clarification by contacting us through the Ask Us! form.
+For instances beyond Fair Use, if copyright is held by Princeton University, researchers do not need to obtain permission, complete any forms, or receive a letter to move forward with use of materials from the Princeton University Archives.

 - Physical Characteristics and Technical Requirements